kbaseattic/assembly/ar_client/tutorial.md

 Using this option will invoke a BWA alignment which queries the initial reads against the assembled contig\(s\).

-`arast run -f SEQUENCES.fa -a kiki --bwa`
+`arast run -f READS.fa -a kiki --bwa`

 ### Other Options ###
 #### User Comments/Description ####
 The user can submit a description with the job for personal bookkeeping:

-`arast run -f SEQUENCES.fa -a kiki -m "My description"`
+`arast run -f READS.fa -a kiki -m "My description"`

 Job / Data Status
 -----------------